Statue of Idrimi

 The Statue of Idrimi is an important ancient Middle Eastern sculpture found at the site of Alalakh by the British archaeologist Sir Leonard Woolley in 1939, dating from the 15th century BC.
-The statue is famous for its long biographical inscription of King Idrimi written in the Akkadian language.
+The statue is famous for its long biographical inscription of King Idrimi written in Akkadian.
 It has been part of the British Museum's collection since the year it was discovered.
 The inscription includes the "first certain cuneiform reference" to Canaan.

 Discovery

-The Statue of Idrimi was discovered by Woolley in the ruins of a temple at the site of Tell Atchana, ancient Alalakh in the province of Hatay, Turkey.
-The statue had been badly damaged, presumably at a time of invasion or civil war, in around 1200 BC.
+The Statue of Idrimi was discovered in 1939 by Charles Woolley in the ruins of a temple at the site of Tell Atchana, ancient Alalakh in Hatay, Turkey.
+The statue had been badly damaged, presumably at a time of invasion or civil war around 1200 BC.
 The statue's head and feet had been broken off and it had been deliberately toppled off its pedestal.